mahsanr44/Sparkelo-exam/README.md

 - Add Employee
 - View Employee
 - Delete All Employees
+- Delete Specific Employee

-  The website is Fully Responsive and we can do the same functionality using Postman because I made & use my own APIs in this.
+>  The website is Fully Responsive and we can do the same functionality using Postman because I made & use my own APIs in this.